williamollio/CPP-Modules/README.md

 // static variable in a class are shared by the object,
 // so it has to be init outside the class

+// switch with strings :
+//Instead of switching over the string itself, switch over the result of a hash function that uses the string as input